agustin380/book-rest-example/README.md

 Settings can be found in the `src/app/settings.py` file.

 `DATABASE_URI`: The location where the database will be stored.
 Defaults to the project root.
+`LOG_FILE_PATH`: The path of the logfile.
+Defaults to the file 'app.log' in the project root.
+`LOGGING_FORMAT`: The format in which the logger will write to the log file.

 ### Testing